Super-Michael-05/myCV/README.md

 # myCV
-This is a old CV made with HTML, CSS and JS.
+This is an old CV made with HTML, CSS and JS.
 My current CV is created with WordPress.